-- 4. The PSIAS require that the internal audit charter defines the terms 'Board' and 'Senior Management' in relation to the work of internal audit. - 5.
-At Pendle, the role of 'Board' is taken to refer as the Accounts and Audit Committee and 'Senior Management' will be fulfilled by the Senior Management Team. - 6.
-The PSIAS also refer to the 'Chief Audit Executive' which at Pendle is the Audit and Performance Manager.
-The Audit and Performance Manager is a professionally qualified member of the Institute of Internal Auditors and has extensive internal audit experience. - The Internal Audit Unit itself is an integral part of Financial Services.
-Its authority is drawn directly from its statutory responsibilities and the Council's Constitution (Part 4 - Financial Procedure Rules). - 8.
-The Audit and Performance Manager has responsibility for day to day management of the Internal Audit Unit and reports to the Financial Services Manager who is a member of the Council's Senior Management Team and acts as the Section 151 Officer.
-In order to maintain independence however, the Audit & Performance manager also has unfettered access to the; Strategic Director (Head of Paid
+6. The PSIAS require that the internal audit charter defines the terms 'Board' and 'Senior Management' in relation to the work of internal audit.

-Services); Corporate Director (Monitoring Officer); Management Team; Chair and members of the Audit Committee, Elected Members, External audit and other partner organisations.
+- 7. At Pendle, the role of 'Board' is taken to refer as the Accounts and Audit Committee and 'Senior Management' will be fulfilled by the Senior Management Team. - 8.
+The PSIAS also refer to the 'Chief Audit Executive' which at Pendle is the Audit Manager.
+The Audit Manager is a professionally qualified member of a CCAB body and has extensive internal audit experience. - The Internal Audit Unit itself is an integral part of Financial Services.
+Its authority is drawn directly from its statutory responsibilities and the Council's Constitution (Part 4 - Financial Procedure Rules). - 10.
+The Audit Manager has responsibility for day to day management of the Internal Audit Unit and reports to the Financial Services Manager who is a member of the Council's Senior Management Team and acts as the Section 151 Officer.
+In order to maintain independence however, the Audit manager also has unfettered access to the; Strategic Director (Head of Paid Services); Corporate Director (Monitoring Officer); Management Team; Chair and members of the Audit Committee, Elected Members, External audit and other partner organisations.